bedezub/ITS332-lab-exercise/README.md

-# html_welcometotaiwan
-ITS332: HTML Tutorial
+# ITS332: HTML Tutorial
+HTML Tutorial during our lab class with Sir Hamiz

+Aspiration for this project: A quick refresh on HTML, unlearn and relearn